Safari Camps in Kenya

 Naboisho

-Leopard Hill Camp
+Saruni Leopard Hill

 Set deep within the Mara Naboisho Conservancy, one of East Africa’s most unspoiled and wildlife-rich regions, Saruni Leopard Hill offers a luxurious yet eco-conscious safari experience.
 Seamlessly blending traditional Kenyan safari heritage with modern design, the camp is a refined retreat for travelers seeking both adventure and tranquility.